brikis98/yevgeniy-brikman-homepage/_posts/2014-07-27-practices-of-an-agile-developer.md

 ---

 The practices in this book are genuinely good and worth thinking about.
 The presentation format - essentially a long list of advice - could use some work.

+## Quotes

 Some good quotes:

-Agile development uses feedback to make constant adjustments in a highly collaborative environment.
+> Agile development uses feedback to make constant adjustments in a highly collaborative environment.

-Software development doesn't happen in a chart, an IDE, or a design tool; it happens in your head.
+> Software development doesn't happen in a chart, an IDE, or a design tool; it happens in your head.

-No plan survives contact with the enemy. - Helmuth von Moltke
+> No plan survives contact with the enemy. - Helmuth von Moltke

-As U.S. President Eisenhower said, "The plan is worthless.
+> As U.S. President Eisenhower said, "The plan is worthless.
 The planning is essential."

-You can't freeze requirements any more than you can freeze markets, competition, learning, evolution, or growth.
+> You can't freeze requirements any more than you can freeze markets, competition, learning, evolution, or growth.

 ## Rating